Considerations and Tips

 • Read the questions carefully – are you requested to summarize some results or to interpret the meaning of the results?

 • Be concise in your description and analysis, but for data analysis do not describe every point of the questioned graph.
-Give an overview as would be described in results section in article.
+Give an overview as would be described in results section in article

 • When asked to describe and interpret for example survival curves, do not interpret other data you may be presented with.

-NOTE: space/words for answering question in Examsoft can be restricted.
+• Briefly means succinct and do not waste time filling the space offered by Examsoft.
+NOTE: space/words for answering questions in Examsoft can be restricted.

 • Clearly distinguish between describing results (3 % decrease of survival rate) and interpretation (compound X administration does not alter survival rate after a 28-day study)

-Useful links (these links are intended to help you in preparing for this section, but they are not part of the reading list).
+Useful links (these links are intended to help you in preparing yourself

 Veterinary Pathology, Volume 53, Issue 5 September 2016 Special Focus: